xeolabs/xeolabs.github.com/index.md

 and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
 When additional hands are needed, I can also enlist the help of experienced engineers who I’ve previously collaborated with on various open source projects.
 <br><br>
-**Got a project you'd like to discuss?** Fire me an email via the address below!
+**Got a project you'd like to discuss?** Fire an email at the address below!

 <br>
 ![Email](../images/email.png)